International Leaders Condemn Ecuador after Police Break into the Mexican Embassy in Quito

-QUITO, Ecuador (AP) — International leaders have condemned Ecuador after police in the country's capital broke into the Mexican Embassy to arrest a former vice president who had been granted political asylum.

-The raid late Friday prompted Mexican President Andrés Manuel López Obrador to break off diplomatic relations with Ecuador, while his government’s foreign relations secretary said the move will be challenged at the World Court in The Hague.
+The global condemnation of Ecuador's government for its decision to break into the Mexican Embassy snowballed Sunday with more presidents and other leaders expressing disapproval, shock and dismay.

+The criticism came as Mexico's ambassador and other personnel were set to arrive in Mexico City after departing Ecuador's capital, Quito, on a commercial flight.
+President Andrés Manuel López Obrador severed diplomatic ties with Ecuador immediately after Friday's raid, which international law experts, presidents and diplomats have deemed a violation of long-established international accords.

-Police broke through the external doors of the embassy in Quito to arrest Jorge Glas, who had been residing there since December.
-He had sought asylum after being indicted on corruption charges and it had been granted hours earlier.
+Police broke through the external doors of the Mexican Embassy in Quito to arrest Jorge Glas, who had been residing there since December.
+He had sought asylum after being indicted on corruption charges.

-The Organization of American States in a statement reminded its members, which include Ecuador and Mexico, of their obligation not to “invoke norms of domestic law to justify non-compliance with their international obligations.”
+Mexico plans to challenge the raid at the World Court in The Hague.

-The Spanish foreign ministry, in a statement Sunday, said that “The entry by force into the Embassy of Mexico in Quito constitutes a violation of the 1961 Vienna Convention on Diplomatic Relations.
+The Spanish foreign ministry in a statement Sunday said, “The entry by force into the Embassy of Mexico in Quito constitutes a violation of the 1961 Vienna Convention on Diplomatic Relations.
 We call for respect for international law and harmony between Mexico and Ecuador, brotherly countries to Spain and members of the Ibero-American community.”

+A day earlier, the Organization of American States in a statement reminded its members, which include Ecuador and Mexico, of their obligation not to “invoke norms of domestic law to justify non-compliance with their international obligations.”

 Honduran President Xiomara Castro, writing on X, characterized the raid as “an intolerable act for the international community” and a “violation of the sovereignty of the Mexican State and international law” because “it ignores the historical and fundamental right to asylum.”